APA-Accredited Doctoral Internship in Health Service Psychology

 The Campus

 UConn is engaged in a building program that is the envy of most university presidents.
-To date, the landmark UCONN 2000 construction program has created more than 8.1 million square feet of new and renovated space for research, teaching, living, and learning.
+To date, the landmark UConn 2000 construction program has created more than 8.1 million square feet of new and renovated space for research, teaching, living, and learning.
 Recently completed projects include award winning buildings for the School of Business, the School of Pharmacy, the School of Engineering and the departments of chemistry, biology-physics and agriculture-biotechnology.
 Throughout the University system, classrooms and laboratories are being built and renovated at a remarkable rate, placing UConn’s facilities among the very best of the nation’s public research universities.
 More than 100 classrooms have been completely refurbished with voice, video, and data capabilities added.
 Residential living environments have also been evolving to include the latest innovations nationally in university housing with additions.
 All of these cutting-edge facilities offer learning environments with a focused approach toward helping students succeed academically and interpersonally.
 In 2006, the Student Union completed a two-phase $62.8 million expansion that added a food court, retail space, and a 500-seat movie theatre.
 The final last addition brought together for the first time, all six cultural centers, with the Asian American Cultural Center, Puerto Rican and Latin American Cultural Center, Rainbow Center, and Women’s Center located on the fourth floor and the African American Cultural Center and the International Center in the newest area of the Student Union building.

 Transportation is convenient; students walk to classes or ride University shuttle buses.
 The graceful design of the campus pedestrian core encourages foot traffic, inviting students to gather for discussions and to become engaged in the rich and dynamic life of the University.
 The state-of-the-art Homer Babbidge Library is the intellectual center of university life.
 Containing more than 500 computers, 2.5 million books, and nearly 25,000 journals, as well as 180,000 maps and 35,000 reference sources, it provides 24-hour study lounges and a gourmet café.
 UConn is also in continual building with two new classroom buildings in current construction with a total of +10, 000,000 square feet of building space.